Lights, camera, Cuba! Stories from my amazing film course experience

 One of the most prestigious film schools in the world, the International Film and TV School of Cuba (EICTV) aims to build a utopia for filmmakers to disconnect from fast-paced city life and focus on the mantra of ‘learning by doing’.
 Students are given filmmaking assignments that range from creatively challenging to deeply personal, and are encouraged to create short films they can then add to their portfolio, or even, expand into longer film projects.

-Last month, I took a flight to Havana to attend the school for a 2-week filmmaking course where students were expected to write, film and edit a variety of short films in a similarly short time.
+Last month, I took a flight to Havana to attend the school for a 2-week filmmaking course (Self-Referential Cinema - lead by international film producer and director, Basel Ramsis) where students were expected to write, film and edit a variety of short films in a similarly short time.
 Which sounds like fun (and it was!) but we were also given plenty of restrictions that challenged us and forced us to get out of our comfort zone.
 We were asked to base our films on personal experiences, but they still had to transcend audiences to connect universally so anyone could relate and understand the stories.
 Everything had to be shot on-site at the school, which made projects far more challenging.

 On top of all this, the turnaround for each exercise was pretty quick too, so there just wasn’t time to have a creative block.
 By day two, I was already finding the whole experience incredibly demanding, so the course had definitely succeeded in getting me out of my comfort zone!